pbhan710/project03-group11/README.md

 # project03-group11
 Repository of code and supporting documentation for project.
+(not done yet, will finish writing/editing in morning - ramya)

 Contributers: Paul Han, Nivedha Raja, Corine Alida Daboiko, Krishna Musunuri, and Marquesia Atwater